PershingSquare/devito/docs/source/download.rst

 Docker for GPUs
 ```````````````
+The GPU image differs from the CPU image regarding the additional compilers and toolkits necessary to run on GPUs.
+It contains the same installation and usage of Devito as the CPU image.

+Available images:

+- gpu-dev: for the latest development version (current github master)
+- gpu-latest: for the latest github release
+- gpu-vX.X.X: for a specific release (Release tags: https://github.com/devitocodes/devito/tags)

+Tags for several devito releases can be found here: https://github.com/devitocodes/devito/tags

-To run the GPU version docker it is necessary to install the `Nvidia container toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit>`_.
+NOTE: To run the GPU version docker it is necessary to first install the `Nvidia container toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit>`_.

 .. code-block:: shell